nicolgit/hub-and-spoke-playground/README.md

     * `spoke-02` with 1 subnet used to connect spoke-02-vm machine
     * `spoke-03`, located in North Europe, used to connect spoke-03-vm machine
 * An Azure Bastion resource that provides secure and seamless SSH connectivity to the jumpbox virtual machine directly in the Azure portal over SSL
-* An Azure Firewall resource that provide a cloud-native, fully stateful, firewall as a service with built-in high availability and unrestricted cloud scalability.
-It provides both east-west and north-south traffic inspection.
+* An Azure Firewall resource that provide a con-premiseic inspection.
 * An Azure VPN Gateway resource that is used to send encrypted traffic between the hub virtual network to the on-premises simulated location.
 * `hub-vm-01`: a Windows Server virtual machine that simulates a server located in the hub location
 * `spoke-01-vm`: a Windows Server virtual machine that simulates a server located in the spoke-01 landing zone